Jesscru/eat-a-burger/README.md

   ## Contributing

-  If anyone would like to contribute to the project, they certainly may.
-Just email me at the address below.
+  I welcome any ideas anyone might have to contribute to this project.
+Please reach me at the email below if you have suggestions or ideas you'd like to add to     the project.

   ## Questions